 Offered: Fall, Spring, Summer.

-SPAN 114 - Readings in Intermediate Spanish (4)

-Emphasis is on the development of reading Spanish and on the appreciation of literature as a reflection of the heritage of the Hispanic peoples.
-Attention is given to written practice.

-Prerequisite: SPAN 113 or equivalent, or a score of 550-599 on the CEEB Achievement Test in Spanish, or consent of department chair.

-Offered: Fall, Spring, Summer.

 SPAN 115 - Literature of the Spanish-Speaking World (4)

 Students are introduced to techniques of literary analysis through readings from Spain and Latin America as they continue to develop speaking, reading, and writing skills in Spanish.